Official websites use .gov

 Custom software development for scientific and administrative support

 The CSSC provides custom software development for the DIR's scientific and administrative community.
+The application-development team migrated all scientific and administrative support applications to the Azure STRIDES cloud platform.

 We continued to enhance the Manuscript Tracking System (MTrac), a web-based application that automates the clearance and approval process for manuscripts in the DIR.
+Most notably, we developed a major enhancement to provide another layer of approval from NICHD’s Office of Communications for specific types of submissions.

 The DIRweb application supports several activities: the NICHD Annual Report, PI and Fellows' retreats, training tracking, Fellows’ progress reports, and Administrative Management Branch's (AMB) personnel and travel-package tracking.
 The DIRweb includes lab training web services for the NIH Enterprise Directory and Division of Occupational Health and Safety Training.